 What can I do on completion of my course?

-Once you have successfully completed your BA (Hons) History and Sociology, you might like to consider careers in:
+Once you have successfully completed the BA (Hons) History and Sociology or BA (Hons) Scottish History and Sociology, you might like to consider careers in:

 - Teaching and education